THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 - The Interferometry Requirement: Within the mechanism classes evaluated in this dossier, a wave-interference architecture is the natural mechanism to produce a high-intensity effect at a specific 3D coordinate while leaving nearby regions comparatively untouched.

 - The Nodal Point: Multiple carrier fields can remain non-destructive individually, yet produce a destructive regime only where they superpose coherently at a defined 3D maximum.
-Maintaining such a maximum in the real atmosphere is a distributed phased-array problem: sources must be time/phase coherent and continuously corrected for propagation-path drift (refractivity, scattering, geometry).
-In-model, this is represented as active phase control (PLL-like) in which each carrier is locked to a high-stability timebase (e.g., GPS-disciplined or atomic reference) and adjusted using feedback from diagnostics rather than treating naturally noisy ELF phenomena (e.g., Schumann/geomagnetic variations) as a precision phase reference.
-"Cavity/standing-wave" language is used here as shorthand for boundary-condition and waveguide effects (conductive ground, the Earth–ionosphere waveguide, and transient atmospheric refractivity/ionization associated with the stabilized atmospheric component) that can shape mode structure and focusing; the specific implementation remains a reconstruction hypothesis.
+The deduction required here is bounded coherence and control: the localization must remain stable enough under real atmospheric drift (refractivity, scattering, geometry) to preserve a defined 3D maximum rather than smear into broad collateral coupling.
+"Cavity/standing-wave" language is used here as shorthand for boundary-condition and waveguide effects (conductive ground, the Earth–ionosphere waveguide, and transient atmospheric refractivity/ionization associated with the stabilized atmospheric component) that can shape mode structure and focusing.
+The exact control architecture, whether active, passive, or mixed, remains a replacement-model burden rather than a repair to Model A.

-- Open Technical Requirements: Stable node formation implies measurable error signals, control bandwidth, and a propagation model showing that the required localization can be maintained without widespread breakdown or collateral coupling outside the target bounds.
+- Implementation validation requirements: Stable node formation therefore implies measurable error signals, control bandwidth, and a propagation model showing that the required localization can be maintained without widespread breakdown or collateral coupling outside the target bounds.

-- Quantitative placement test (falsifiable): If boundary placement is attributed to an interference grid (node/anti-node geometry), then a computed fringe/node map (with stated uncertainties) should correlate with multiple independent boundary features; failure to correlate falsifies the interference-geometry explanation of boundary placement.
+- Quantitative placement test (falsifiable): If boundary placement is attributed to an interference grid (node/anti-node geometry), then a computed fringe/node map (with stated uncertainties) should correlate with multiple independent boundary features; failure to correlate rejects the strongest quantitative fringe-map explanation of boundary placement rather than automatically erasing the weaker band-placement and orientation constraints.
+The companion spatial-analysis bundle is the active validation lane for that stronger map-level claim.
 See: APPENDIX - Fringe Spacing Geometry Module.

 The Required Architecture (The “Invisible Tripod”)¶

-To create a 3D target node consistent with vertical boring and planar slicing, the system requires multiple active vectors to triangulate and pin the node in X/Y/Z, plus a defined return path.
+To create a 3D target node consistent with bounded vertical voiding and planar slicing, the system requires multiple active vectors to triangulate and pin the node in X/Y/Z, plus a defined return path.

-Vector A (The Anvil / Atlantic Broadwave): A broad-wave carrier field whose bulk energy is attributed to the HSS-driven magnetosphere–ionosphere system (FAC / elevated ionospheric potentials), arriving at the target from the Erin/Atlantic sector (arrival direction anchored to Erin-sector proxy; centroid offset treated as uncertainty, not fitted).
-It is not treated as a separate offshore transmitter; Erin is the stabilizing/shaping geometry (node/lens), and the regional HF source is treated as the coherent modulation clock that imprints the interference structure on this carrier.
+Vector A (The Anvil / Atlantic Broadwave): A broad-wave carrier field whose bulk energy is attributed to the HSS-driven magnetosphere–ionosphere system (FAC / elevated ionospheric potentials), arriving at the target from the Erin/Atlantic sector (arrival direction anchored to Erin-sector proxy; centroid offset carried as uncertainty, not fitted).
+It is not a separate offshore transmitter; Erin is the stabilizing/shaping geometry rather than the bridge itself, and the regional HF source is the coherent modulation clock that imprints the interference structure on this carrier.

 - Deductive role: Supports line-of-sight occlusion / aperture-style boundary effects observed in the ring structures.